WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/adlsg2_troubleshooting.md

 If you are using ADLS Gen2, delete the related directories from your ADLS Gen2 container (e.g. via the [Azure CLI](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-directory-file-acl-cli#delete-a-directory)):

-For example, when running through [HDP Sandbox to Azure Databricks with LiveAnalytics](../installation/hdp_sandbox_lhv_client-adlsg2_lan.md), delete the following directories:
+For example, if your use-case is [HDP Sandbox to Azure Databricks with LiveAnalytics](../installation/hdp_sandbox_lhv_client-adlsg2_lan.md), delete the following directories:

 `/apps`
 `/wandisco`